-- The local power companies also served more than 4,000 commercial and industrial Virginia customers in 2015, with sales of more than 375 million kilowatt-hours.
-In addition, local power companies in Virginia sold more than 9.2 million kilowatt-hours to outdoor lighting customers.
+- The local power companies also served more than 4,000 commercial and industrial Virginia customers in 2016, with sales of more than 368 million kilowatt-hours.
+In addition, local power companies in Virginia sold nearly 9.3 million kilowatt-hours to outdoor lighting customers.

 - TVA serves Lee, Scott and Washington counties and a small portion of Wise County in Virginia.

 - The TVA service area in Virginia covers 3,133 square miles, about 4 percent of TVA’s territory.
 This includes an electricity service territory of 508 square miles and a watershed management area of 3,134 square miles.

 - A 10 kilowatt solar-energy facility at Duffield-Pattonsville Elementary School is located in Scott County.

 - TVA owns and/or maintains one substation and nearly 11 miles of transmission line in Virginia.

 - The upper half of South Holston Reservoir extends into Virginia.
 This 7,500-acre reservoir includes about 50 miles of shoreline and provides camping, fishing, boating, swimming and other recreational opportunities for Virginia residents, as well as economic benefits resulting from reservoir-based tourism.
 TVA maintains 13 stream access sites in the state.